gatsbyjs/gatsby/docs/blog/2019-08-13-Localised-strings-from-Kentico-Cloud-GatsbyJS-GraphQL/index.md

 ## Adding your content

-With your content type set up, the next step is to get your content in – ensuring you add the content for all your languages (I’m assuming you’ve already set up your languages in the settings!).
+With your content type set up, the next step is to get your content in – ensuring you add the content for all your languages (I'm assuming you've already set up your languages in the settings!).

 _(If you need to know how to switch the content from one culture to another have a look at the [switching languages](https://docs.kenticocloud.com/tutorials/write-and-collaborate/create-multilingual-content/switching-languages) section in the Kentico Cloud documentation.)_
 ![An example of the localized content item in FR, showing the code name](images/Localise-Content-Item-FR.png)